 - The Louvre in Paris

-We could spend days looking for exhibitions about cats, and after we found the museum’s locations, we could spend hours locating what the cat items we wanted to view within the museum.
+We could spend days looking for exhibitions about cats, and after we found the museum’s locations, we could spend hours locating the cat items we wanted to view within the museum.

 But that’s changed with Virtual Museum Tours for Cat Lovers.
 With most, you can scroll through the art, do searches for cat art, and they’ll take you right to where you want to go.
 No more tired feet from going from place to place, and scrolling through the descriptions.
 These are included in the virtual tours you can take from the comfort of your living room.